Ghost in the Shell (1995 film): Plot

 In 2029, with the advancement of cybernetic technology, the human body can be augmented or even completely replaced with cybernetic parts.
 Another significant achievement is the cyberbrain, a mechanical casing for the human brain that allows access to the Internet and other networks.
 An often-mentioned term is "ghost", referring to the consciousness inhabiting the body (the "shell").

 Major Motoko Kusanagi is an assault-team leader for Public Security Section 9 of the futuristic New Port City in Japan.
 Following a request from Nakamura, chief of Section 6, she successfully assassinates a diplomat of a foreign country to prevent a programmer named Daita from defecting.

 The Foreign Minister's interpreter is ghost-hacked, presumably to assassinate VIPs in an upcoming meeting.
 Believing the perpetrator to be the mysterious Puppet Master, Kusanagi's team follows the traced telephone calls that sent the virus.
 After a chase, they capture a garbage man and a thug.
 However, both are only ghost-hacked individuals with no knowledge of the Puppet Master, so the investigation again comes to a dead end.

 Megatech Body, a shell manufacturer with suspected close ties to the government, is hacked and assembles a shell.
 The shell escapes the factory onto the highway and gets run over by a truck.
 As Section 9 examines the shell, they find a human ghost inside it.
-Unexpectedly, Section 6's department chief Nakamura arrives to reclaim the shell with permit from the foreign minister.
+Unexpectedly, Section 6's department chief Nakamura arrives to reclaim the shell with a permit from the foreign minister.
 He claims that the ghost inside is the Puppet Master himself, lured into the shell by Section 6.
 The shell reactivates itself, claims to be a sentient being, and requests political asylum.
 After the Puppet Master initiates a brief argument about what constitutes a human, a camouflaged agent accompanying Nakamura starts a diversion and steals the shell.